LeetLLM

 Trajectories as future training data

-The carrier portal has no API and blocks known automation.
+The CI dashboard has no API and lacks reliable selector-based automation.

 Complete these tasks: